easybuilders/easybuild-tutorial/docs/2025-LUST/3_Advanced/3_04_module_naming_schemes.md

 consists of a *hierarchy* of module files.
 A fairly typical 3-level scheme (``Core``, ``Compiler`` and ``MPI``) has been discussed in the [section on Lmod](../../1_Intro/1_02_Lmod#lmod-hierarchy).
-This typical Lmod hierarcny would map very well on the EasyBuild common toolchains.
+This typical Lmod hierarchy would map very well on the EasyBuild common toolchains.

 In fact, for the example